Advertisement

 Contact lens care

-Types of contact lenses
+Types of soft contact lenses

-Why are soft contact lenses more popular?
+Advantages of soft contact lenses

 • Many people find soft lenses more comfortable and easier to remove than hard contact lenses.